 It is a default mode of HBase.
 In standalone mode, HBase does not use HDFS—it uses the local filesystem instead—and it runs all HBase daemons and a local ZooKeeper in the same JVM process.

 It is useful to modify, or extend, the behavior of a filter to gain additional control over the returned data.

 It can be used to run comparable workloads against different storage systems.

-Check this tutorial, to learn more about the use of YCSB in HBase.
+Learn more about the use of YCSB in HBase in this HBase Tutorial.

 HBase supports those OS which supports java like windows, Linux.